luqasz/avr-registers/README.md

 That is why this repository exists.

 I maintain only registers and bit fields.
 No peripherals etc. association.
-You can find them in `fixed` directory in `yaml` format for easy parsing and reading.
+You can find them in `registers` directory in `yaml` format for easy parsing and reading.

 Original files can be downloaded from [here](http://packs.download.atmel.com/).